Hands Nagoya: Recommended Shops and the Most Charming Items!

 As the customers are seated close to each other in the yatai, it will be easy to make friends.
 If you want to enjoy a conversation with local residents, a visit to the yatai is strongly recommended.
 However, most food stalls will be closed in case of harsh weather conditions, so be careful.

-3. Fresh Beer and Sake in Fukuoka
+3. Brewery Tours in Fukuoka

 Fukuoka is a compact district, with various facilities packed into the area.
 The following are two spots near Hakata Station which offer a chance to taste great local liquor.